wombleton/gitlaw-nz/acts/J/Justices of the Peace Act 1957.md

     _Secretary_ means the Secretary for Justice

-    _working day_ means a day that---
+    _working day_ means a day of the week other than---

-    *   (a) is not Saturday, Sunday, Waitangi Day, Good Friday, Easter Monday, Anzac Day, Labour Day, or the Sovereign's birthday; and
+    *   (a) a Saturday, a Sunday, Waitangi Day, Good Friday, Easter Monday, Anzac Day, the Sovereign's birthday, and Labour Day; and

+    *   (b) if Waitangi Day or Anzac Day falls on a Saturday or a Sunday, the following Monday; and

-    *   (b) does not fall in a period commencing on 20 December in one year and ending with 15 January in the next year.
+    *   (c) a day in the period commencing on 20 December in any year and ending with 15 January in the following year.

     Section 2: replaced, on 15 April 2007, by [section 4][29] of the Justices of the Peace Amendment Act 2007 (2007 No 14).

+    Section 2 **working day**: replaced, on 1 January 2014, by [section 8][30] of the Holidays (Full Recognition of Waitangi Day and ANZAC Day) Amendment Act 2013 (2013 No 19).

 ##### 2A Act binds the Crown